Choosing whether to prescribe at all

 - Document the baseline

-- Ask the patient to keep a seizure diary
+- Ask the individual to keep a seizure diary

 If seizures occur or seizure incidence increases